taheeraahmed/K-means-cluster/README.md

-# TDT4300-Assignment-3-K-Means-Clustering
+# Implementation of K means algorithm
-An implementation of the K means algorithm.
+This is an assignment for the course TDT4300 called Datawarehouse and Datamining at NTNU